ConProgramming/flutter-example/README.md

 # Flutter Code Organization Example App

-This only includes a lib to save space, bubt if you wanted to use it in your project you code just copy the lib contents here to your project.
+This only includes a lib to save space, but if you wanted to use it in your project you code just copy the lib contents here to your project.
-# flutter-example
-# flutter-example